TibeIritie/fairness-aware-classification/README.md

 - Functions - Group unfairness prevention: functions which calculate the metrics necessary for the pre-processing techniques Fair Reweighing/Preferential Sampling
 - Individual fairness: functions to optimize the weights for the weighted Podani’s distance function, functions to calculate the distance function of a dataset (using a weighted Podani’s distance function), function to determine m (threshold for when instances should be considered similar) and a function which returns the identified unfair instances (individual fairness for Adult is currently commented, but could be commented out if one wishes to use it)
 - Plot accuracy-fairness trade-off: code to plot the fairness against the accuracy per dataset or per classifier (currently all commented, but could be commented out if one wishes to use it)

+## How to use the project
+If you wish to use a specific technique (with tuned hyperparameters) simply go to the respective markdown cell and comment out the classifier/dataset for which you wish to apply the technique on.
+Each function contains a docstring explaining the purpose of the function and its parameters/output.
+For some lines of code there exists some extra explanation as comment above the specific line.